snodgrassryan/snodgrassryan.github.io/index.md

 <hr style="height:3px">
 <h3>Hobbies:</h3>

-I am a very self-motivated individual (it's easy to be motivated when having fun), and my work is important to me.
-However, I also have a variety of hobbies, and I value a balanced lifestyle.
+I am a very self-motivated individual, and my work is important to me; however, I also have a variety of hobbies, and I value a balanced lifestyle.

 <ul>
   <li>Camping</li>